geoscixyz/computation/docs/index.rst

 SimPEG Tutorials
 ================

-A set of Tutorials for using SimPEG_ for Simulation and Parameter Estimation in Geophysics.
+A set of tutorials for using SimPEG_!
+SimPEG_ is a framework and toolbox for simulation and parameter estimation in geophysics.

 .. _SimPEG : http://simpeg.xyz